 4. Discover the latest solutions.

-Experience the latest solutions on the market from more than 100 leading manufacturers and suppliers, as well as companies on the forefront of technology, that are committed to advancing and improving the unique medical needs of the Warfighter.
+Experience the latest solutions on the market from 100+ leading manufacturers and suppliers, as well as companies on the forefront of technology, that are committed to advancing and improving the unique medical needs of the Warfighter.
 This is an invaluable opportunity to demo products, talk to experts, and get questions answered.

 5. Earn valuable continuing education credits.

-Earn CE credits toward the AMA, ANCC, or APA certifications with sessions designed to meet the educational needs of clinicians, nurses, and psychologists involved military medicine.
+Earn CE credits toward the AMA, ANCC, or APA certifications with sessions specifically designed to meet the educational needs of clinicians, nurses, and psychologists involved in military medicine.